Divorce Planning & Preparation

 Mediation – In mediation, spouses meet with a neutral third party, the mediator, to help facilitate an agreement about family law issues.
 It is the mediator’s job to keep the couple on task and help maintain open communication between the parties, so they can brainstorm workable solutions.
 Although mediators are often lawyers, they cannot give legal advice in their roles as mediators.

 To cater to everyone’s interests during mediation, a financial neutral and child specialist can be called in to help with cash flow and parenting plans.
 Families can pursue counseling as necessary to help with additional needs throughout the transition.

 Divorce & Finances

-In the Collaborative Process, you can work with a neutral financial party to help you generate different options for your unique situation.
-Rather than paying two attorneys to create separate (and competing) financial plans, one neutral financial professional can help you draft a balance sheet and create cash flow scenarios that can provide tax savings and work for the whole family.
+In the Collaborative Process, you can work with a neutral financial professional to help you generate different options for dividing your property.
+Rather than paying two attorneys to create separate (and competing) financial plans, one neutral financial professional can help you draft a balance sheet that can provide tax savings and work for the whole family.

 Children & Divorce

 With the expert help of a divorce coach and child specialist, you can continue to be the good parent you are to your kids.
 During the process, you can determine your individual needs, how you will move forward as co-parents, and focus on the needs of your children.